yassienshaalan/tinyml-gen/README.md

-# Generative Compression of Channel Mixing for Separable CNNs on Microcontrollers
+# Once-for-All Channel Mixers (HYPERTINYPW): Generative Compression for TinyML

-Code for reproducing results from paper "Generative Compression of Channel Mixing for Separable CNNs on Microcontrollers".
+Code for reproducing results from paper "Once-for-All Channel Mixers (HYPERTINYPW): Generative Compression for TinyML".
+Accepted at MlSys26 (Conference on Machine Learning and Systems).

 ## Rebuttal Experiments (NEW)